lukaszplawiak/ProjectManagementApp2/README.md

 ## Start up instruction:
 Required to run:
 * JDK
-* IntelliJ or Eclipse
+* IntelliJ
+* Postman (for testing api purpose)

-To dawnload a project please copy this path: https://github.com/lukaszplawiak/ProjectManagementApp2.git Next please open intelliJ and go to: File -> New -> Project from Version Control...
+To download a project please copy this path: https://github.com/lukaszplawiak/ProjectManagementApp2.git
+* Next please open IntelliJ and go to: File -> New -> Project from Version Control...
-Next please paste link above to "URL: " filed
+* Next please paste link above to "URL: " filed
+* Next please choose directory path and click button "Clone"
+* After clonning please use shortcut to start a program, mac: control + R or win: Alt + Shift + F10

+To import Postman collection, please open Postman
+* Next go to your Workspace, click "Import" button, click "Upload Files"
+* Next find directory from step above and there choose "ProjectManagementApp2.postman_collection2.json"
+* Next click "Open" button

+With the running application, you can test the api using the Postman collection.

+## Status
+Ready to use

 ## Contact